Dr. C. Rebecca Oldham

 Dr. Oldham earned her M.S. and Ph.D. in Human Development and Family Studies, as well as a graduate certificate in Women’s and Gender Studies, from Texas Tech University.

-She teaches Child Development and Family Studies courses on family violence, Family Life Education program development/evaluation, interpersonal communication, poverty, and discrimination.
+She teaches Human Development and Family Science courses on intimate relationships, family violence, Family Life Education program development and evaluation, and poverty and discrimination.
 She was the recipient of the National Council on Family Relations 2022 Emerging Mentor/Teacher Award for excellence in teaching and research mentorship.

 She is a member of:

-• Tennessee Coalition to End Domestic and Sexual Violence State Action Plan Leadership Team, Focus on Youth Subcommittee
+• Tennessee Coalition to End Domestic and Sexual Violence State Action Plan Leadership Team

 • National Council on Family Relations